kernkonzept/cons/doc/usage.md

 * `-f <cap>`, `--frontend <cap>`

   Set the frontend for the current multiplexer.
-Output for the multiplexer is then sent to the capability with the given name.
+Output for the multiplexer is then sent to the capability with the given name `<cap>`.
 The server connected to the capability needs to understand the L4::Vcon protocol.

 * `-k`, `--keep`